thompros/CCircularEEPROM/README.md

 ## NOTES
 - Upload INITIALIZE_CCircularEEPROM_objects.ino sketch to initialize your desired CCEEPROM structure(s).
-- After INITIALIZATION, you may use GLOBAL CCEEPROM object(s) (with the same parameters as it was initialazed) in your sketch.
+- After INITIALIZATION, you may use GLOBAL CCEEPROM object(s) (with the same parameters as it was initialized) in your sketch.
 - You may use interrupt driven routines where you call
     ```ruby
     uint16_t Save_Msg(char* temp);